JannieI/canvas-workstation-V3/src/app/roadmap.md

         - Resize does not snap to grid - is this philosophy correct?
 If it does snap, remember to change the graphW & -H as well
         - FIX nrDataQualityIssues at DB level: join and fill the value, so that Canvas dont need to do any manipulation
         - in Open D we list those 'Due on' a date.
 This can only be done when we calculate the due date given the schedule - remember the Omega complexity with this.
+        - rename shapes for icons = angle-double, line-chart, wand.
+AND look for others